tusharb05/What-Todo/README.md

 # What-Todo
 A simple Todo web app for the rest of us.

-App has a unique glass design with sweet gradient color running across the screnn with equally good with its functionality ranging from adding and removing tasks to finding tasks.
+App has a unique glass design with sweet gradient color running across the display and equally good with its functionality ranging from adding and removing tasks to finding tasks.

 ![screenshot](./images/demo.png)